valaises/llm-chat/README.md

 docker-compose up app-dev
 ```

 This will start the Vite development server using the host's network, making it available on port 5173 with hot module replacement enabled.
+The server is configured to accept connections from any hostname (allowedHosts is set to 'all').

 If you prefer using port mapping instead of host network: